 Tools differ in what they ground against and which stacks they understand.
 Pick based on the stack you operate, not the vendor pitch.

-The tool market for legacy comprehension has expanded sharply in the past eighteen months.
+The tool market for legacy comprehension expanded sharply through 2025 and 2026.
 Every major cloud vendor has a product.
 IBM has a mainframe-specific offering.
 A new category of code intelligence platforms has shown up.
 Honest read: most of these tools help with the comprehension problem.
 None of them solve it without a grounding discipline imposed by the team.
 The tool is a retrieval and generation layer.
 The grounding is the team's responsibility.

 The best-performing teams in this space were not using the most sophisticated tool.
 They were running a general-purpose model with a rigorous prompting discipline and a human validation step that rejected anything without a source citation.
 The tool ceiling matters less than the process floor.
 Buying Watsonx and abandoning the grounding discipline produces worse output than running Claude Code with strict citation requirements.